UWNETLAB/dcss_supplementary/README.md

 In `data/`, you will find:

-- A filtered and subsetted of the Version 11 [Varieties of Democracy](https://www.v-dem.net/en/data/data/) data, released in 2021.
+- A filtered and subsetted version of the Version 11 [Varieties of Democracy](https://www.v-dem.net/en/data/data/) data, released in 2021.
 - A large sample from the [Canadian Hansard](https://www.ourcommons.ca/documentviewer/en/35-2/house/hansard-index).
 - A large sample from the [British Hansard](https://hansard.parliament.uk).
 - A variety of social network datasets collected by the [SocioPatterns Team](http://www.sociopatterns.org).